 Red Flag (Scam)

 1 out of 10 stars.
 Feels like a pyramid scheme.
-There’s just WAY too much hype and little transparency.
+There’s just WAY too much hype, a complicated “matrix compensation plan” and very little transparency.

 It’s like you’re being sold a dream.
 And it’s so hard to find answers.
 I went on YouTube where Crazy Cash Club videos were posted and nobody seems to truly know everything about this company.
 It’s either people calling it a scam or people promoting it.